tipos-motores-rotativos-proyectos-arduino

 Servo Motors

 Servos are another very common actuator in robotics projects.
-A servo receives a pulsed signal generated by a processor, which conveys the position we want, and the servo autonomously positions itself at that position.
+A servo receives a pulsed signal generated by a processor, which transmits the desired position, and the servo autonomously positions itself at that position.

 arduino-motores-servos

-A servo cannot make a full rotation, with a typical range of 180º.
-Instead, they provide total control over position and rotation with high precision, and are very easy to use.
+A servo cannot make a full rotation, its typical range being 180º.
+In return, they provide total control over position and rotation with high precision, and are very easy to use.

-Internally, a servo consists of a DC motor coupled to a reducer, along with a controller that is responsible for positioning the shaft at the indicated angle.
-Being coupled to a reducer, the speed of a servo is relatively low and provides high torque.
+Internally, a servo consists of a DC motor coupled to a gearbox, along with a controller that positions the shaft at the indicated angle.
+Being coupled to a gearbox, a servo’s speed is relatively low and they provide high torque.

 arduino-servo-interior